-If you retire before this age, you will need to consider alternative health insurance options, such as seeing if your former insurance plan will keep you grouped with the actively employed population as a retiree(a typically rare, yet lucrative benefit these days.)
+If you retire before this age, you will need to consider alternative health insurance options.
+You could explore if your former insurance plan will keep you grouped with the actively employed population as a retiree.
+(This is a typically rare yet lucrative benefit these days.)

 How Your Savings Affects Early Retirement

 If you have sufficient savings, retiring early may be more achievable than you think.
 Why?
-Many people assume their retirement money is off-limits until they reach age 59 1/2, but a special rule in most 401k plans allows penalty-free withdrawals from age 55 – 59 ½–only if you retire after your 55th birthday.
+Many people assume their retirement money is off-limits until they reach age 59½, but a special rule in most 401k plans allows penalty-free withdrawals from age 55 – 59½ — but only if you retire after your 55th birthday.

 As you save for retirement, it’s important to diversify your savings.
 Most people focus on filling up their 401k bucket, but remember you don’t want to neglect taxable or Roth (when possible) savings.
-Putting money in different account types (pre-tax, taxable, post-tax) can help you retire before age 59.5.
+Putting money in different account types (pre-tax, taxable, post-tax) can help you retire before age 59½.
 It will also offer flexibility and possible tax savings if you can be strategic about the account types you withdraw from in retirement.

 Suggested Next Steps for You